-|Angie Mentink worked her way up from an intern to an Emmy award winning reporter and anchor for our team.
-Mentink is now one of the ROOT SPORTS featured personalities on our live events and team programs throughout the year.
+|Angie Mentink worked her way up from an intern to an Emmy award winning reporter and anchor at ROOT SPORTS.
+She is now one of the featured personalities on live events and team programs throughout the year.
 Her favorite assignment is getting inside the game with athletes for her Tricks of the Trade segments.

-She was the first Husky softball player to earn All-Pac 10 and All-American honors while topping the Pac 10 conference in hits, runs and stolen bases and then became the first softball player inducted into the Husky Hall of Fame.
+Angie was the first Husky softball player to earn All-Pac 10 and All-American honors while topping the Pac 10 conference in hits, runs and stolen bases and then became the first softball player inducted into the Husky Hall of Fame.

 A childhood dream came true when Mentink joined a select few women to play professional baseball.
 As a member of the Colorado Silver Bullets, the first women's professional baseball team since 1954, Mentink toured the country taking on men's semi-pro teams in major league parks like the Kingdome, Shea Stadium and Coors Field.